• Skip to primary navigation

 3. Shake, and you’re done.

-side by side pic of lemon vinaigrette before and after mixing
+side by side collage of lemon vinaigrette dressing, before and after mixing

 Yup, that’s all it takes to make your own homemade lemon salad dressing, which is half of why this recipe is so dang great.
 It’s better than any store bought dressing too so totally worth making instead of buying.